open-mmlab/mmaction2/docs/install.md

 ### Install with CPU only
 The code can be built for CPU only environment (where CUDA isn't available).

 In CPU mode you can run the demo/demo.py for example.
-However some functionality is gone in this mode:

-- TIN

-So if you try to run inference with a TIN model you will get an error.

 ### Another option: Docker Image